Founder and CEO

 Michael Oyewale is a sports enthusiast.
 After playing soccer for over 12 years, he now enjoys actively playing various sports.
 Michael also led soccer training in sports camps for children.
-Presently, he works as a teaching assistant at the ETH Zurich, where he also completed an interdisciplinary bachelor’s degree in Health Sciences and Technologies.
-He is currently studying for his master’s degree in Movement Sciences and Sports at ETH's Exercise Physiology lab as well as acquiring a Teaching Diploma in Sports.
+Micheal Oyewale completed an interdisciplinary Masters Degree in Health Sciences and Technology at the ETH Zurich.
+Prior to his current work in research at the hand surgery department of the Schulthess Klinik, Micheal conducted sports and movement research.

 Prof. Dr. oec. troph.
 Sabine Rohrmann

 Head, Cancer Registry of